Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 Lufthansa Baggage Claim

-If your baggage is delayed, you can make a claim for the following replacement items:
+If your baggage is delayed, you can claim the following replacement items:

-To get compensated, you must submit a claim (with valid documentation like sales receipts) with Lufthansa Customer Relations.
+To get compensated, you must submit a claim (with valid documentation like sales receipts) to Lufthansa Customer Relations.

 Contact Details—Lufthansa Customer Relations